South Community Kenbrook Location

 South Community Kenbrook Location - Vandalia, OH

 South Community Kenbrook Location is one of mental health clinics in Vandalia, OH, located at 211 Kenbrook Drive, Suite 1, Vandalia, OH 45377.
-As part of treatment, it offers couples/family therapy, individual psychotherapy and group therapy.
-Staff members who work at South Community Kenbrook Location will provide mental health services to young adults, seniors 65 or older and adults.
+As part of treatment, it offers group therapy, trauma therapy and cognitive behavioral therapy.
+Staff members who work at South Community Kenbrook Location will provide mental health services to adults, seniors 65 or older and children / adolescents.
 South Community Kenbrook Location offers outpatient treatment and is categorized as a community mental health center.
-In addition, South Community Kenbrook Location can provide treatment to people with trauma, LGBT and people with serious mental illness.
-Additional services that South Community Kenbrook Location offers include therapeutic foster care and case management.
+In addition, South Community Kenbrook Location can provide treatment to transitional age young adults, patients with eating disorders and people with serious mental illness.
+Additional services that South Community Kenbrook Location offers include case management and therapeutic foster care.

 Address: 211 Kenbrook Drive, Suite 1, Vandalia, OH 45377